andyarensman/git-test-react-hello-world/README.md

-Learning how to use git with this repo
+Learning how to React in Atom and git.

 # Getting Started with Create React App